 Homeopaths have around 5,500 possible remedies to differentiate between to find the ones that will stimulate your own healing response.

 Below is a brief description of just one homeopathic remedy.

 Amber is solid, fossilised tree resin.
 It was originally a sap that flowed from trees in prehistoric times, and this sap eventually solidified into the amorphous gemstone that we know as Amber.
 As it was held by the earth the Amber took form, but at some point it lost this connection to the land and entered the ocean, and due to its low density it would float, taking a journey far across the seas.

-With no control nor ability to navigate, the amber now drifts amongst the waves until it eventually reaches a new destination, and like the journey of so many adoptees, she is washed up on the shores of a distant land to which she feels like she does not belong.
+With no control nor ability to navigate, the amber now drifts amongst the waves until it eventually reaches a new destination and is washed up on the shores of a distant land to which she feels like she does not belong.